Zanele Muholi: Innovative Women (2009)

 In 2009, the Innovative Women exhibition was shown in South Africa in the cities of Durban and Cape Town.
 It was curated by painter Bongi Bhengu and features their work as well as 9 other artists including Muholi and photographer Nandipha Mntambo.
 In August 2009, the Minister of Arts and Culture Lulu Xingwana walked out of the exhibition due to Muholi's photography, calling it immoral, offensive and going against nation-building.
 In their response Muholi said "It's paralysing.
 I expected people to think before they act, and to ask questions.
 I wanted to create dialogue."

-Trans(figures) (2010–2011)
+Transfigures (2010–2011)

-Their Trans(figures) (2010–2011) project embraces lesbian and trans life.
+Their Transfigures project (2010–2011) embraces lesbian and trans life.
 The portraits are taken in urban and rural settings in South Africa and internationally.
+Muholi’s artworks express a sense of intimacy that also gives a sense of the tragedies that can occur to the photo subjects.
+Muholi’s works document queer individuals as they exist in Africa and the different forms they take throughout their lives, particularly lesbian and transgender individuals.

 Of Love & Loss (2014)

 Muholi's 2014 exhibition, Of Love & Loss, focused on the violence and hate crimes experienced by members of the LGBTQIA communities in South Africa.
 Juxtaposing images of weddings and funerals, the show included photographs, video works and installation elements.
 An element of autobiography featured images of Muholi and their partner.
 This exhibition furthermore exemplifies why Muholi calls themself a visual activist rather than an artist and it shows their battle scars.
 They bring these harsh issues into light with such powerful contrast, as a way to show resistance.
 Muholi calls this as just one of their many responsibilities, and these harsh and cruel realities cannot be ignored.